Police investigating shooting at Travelodge that left 1 hospitalized - NewsBreak

 This is an active investigation.

-Count on ABC 7 to provide updates as more information is released.
+Count on NBC 2 to provide updates as more information is released.

 Comments / 0